Amphilophus citrinellus: Conservation status

-The conservation status of only one species of this group has been analyzed.
+Amphilophus citrinellus has been evaluated as being of least concern for extinction by the International Union for Conservation of Nature.
 The arrow cichlid (Amphilophus zaliosus) was evaluated as Critically Endangered by the IUCN Red List.
-Among the small body of information regarding populations of the species of this group, four other species may have smaller populations and/or ranges than this fish in Laguna de Apoyo: Amphilophus flaveolus, Amphilophus chancho, Amphilophus supercilius, and Amphilophus globosus.
+Among the small body of information regarding populations of the remaining species of this group, four other species may have smaller populations and/or ranges than this fish in Laguna de Apoyo: Amphilophus flaveolus, Amphilophus chancho, Amphilophus supercilius, and Amphilophus globosus.
 The final member of the complex, Amphilophus astorquii, constitutes about eighty percent of the breeding population of Laguna de Apoyo.